Ref.: Mr Mircea Salomir

 ¹Also seen given as 35,000

 Poland came into their qualification opener having won four straight friendly matches since mid July, and national team coach Łazarek appeared to be confident despite the fact that the last World Cup had brought misery, revealing that it was time to leave behind some of the nation's greats such as Boniek, Lato and Żmuda to name but a few.
 Replacing some truly great footballers in a 'quick fix' is never easy, but Łazarek would be hoping that Poland could kick off their new campaign with a win.
 They were without two Śląsk Wrocław players who had featured during the summer: central midfielder Waldemar Prusik, who had been captaining the side in three of those four summer wins, and attacking midfielder Ryszard Tarasiewicz.
+It is likely that Prusik was out with an injury, as he had been substituted on 56 minutes during the league game against Wisła Kraków (0-0) a week and a half earlier, and would not reappear until March.
 Their team included three players who were regularly playing for their Western European club sides: big sweeper Wojcicki at Homburg, where he had suffered relegation from the German top flight back in spring, central midfielder Matysik at Auxerre, who were a midtable side in the French first division, as well as veteran forward Smolarek, whose Feyenoord had, by their own standards, had a fairly mediocre 1987/88 season in Holland, finising sixth and outside of European qualification.

 The Polish' final preparation game was a 2-1 away win in East Germany the previous month, where nine of the players who started would also take to the pitch for kick-off against Albania.
 The only two Łazarek had to do without were defender Witold Bendkowski from ŁKS Łódź and said Tarasiewicz.
 Reigning domestic champions Górnik from Zabrze had three players in the starting eleven.
 And the Polish boss must have been delighted to have seasoned midfield man Matysik available to him again.